SillyBubble/SillyBubble.github.io/content/authors/Marcello/_index.md

 ---
 # Display name
-title: Marcelo Cali
+title: Marcello Cali

 # Full name (for SEO)
-first_name: Marcelo
+first_name: Marcello
 last_name: Cali

 # Username (this should match the folder name)
 authors:
-  - Marcelo
+  - Marcello

 # Is this the primary user of the site?
 superuser: false